Our community

 need at a particular time and in a particular setting.

-Relies on community members to provide
+Relies on community

 the service.